Crypto137/MHServerEmu/docs/GameData/AuxiliaryResourcePrototypes.md

 }
 ```

-Each path node is a Vector3 preceded by a hash of the prototype name.
+Each path node is a Vector3 preceded by a hash of the prototype class name.

 ```csharp
 struct PathNodePrototype